Ha-Duong-88/Mapping_Earthquakes/README.md

     2) Maps with single and multiple points
     3) Maps with lines
     3) Maps with GeoJSON data displaying polygons and linestrings
-    4) Examples of importing GeoJSON data from JSON data file and URLs.
+    4) Examples of importing GeoJSON data from JSON data file and URLs

 # Results